laurentperrinet/NeuroTools/README.md

 NeuroTools
 ==========

-NeuroTools is a collection of tools to support all tasks associated with the analysis of neural activity - from neurophysiology to neural simulations.
+NeuroTools is a collection of tools for representing and anlyzing neuroscientific data.

 NeuroTools is written in Python, and works best with PyNN, or one of the growing list of simulation engines with a Python front-end such as NEURON, NEST, PCSIM,